arthur-pe/slicetca/README.md

 device = ('cuda' if torch.cuda.is_available() else 'cpu')

-#your_data is a numpy array of shape (trials,neuron,time).
+# your_data is a numpy array of shape (trials, neurons, time).
 data = torch.tensor(your_data, dtype=torch.float, device=device)

-#The tensor is decomposed into 2 trial-, 0 neuron- and 3 time-slicing components.
+# The tensor is decomposed into 2 trial-, 0 neuron- and 3 time-slicing components.
 components, _ = decompose(data, (2,0,3))

 components = invariance(components)